Betelgeuse: Asymmetric shells

-The asymmetric gaseous envelope, another cooler region, extends for several radii (~10–40 AU) from the photosphere.
+Another cooler region, the asymmetric gaseous envelope, extends for several radii (~10–40 AU) from the photosphere.
 It is enriched in oxygen and especially in nitrogen relative to carbon.
 These composition anomalies are likely caused by contamination by CNO-processed material from the inside of Betelgeuse.

 Radio-telescope images taken in 1998 confirm that Betelgeuse has a highly complex atmosphere, with a temperature of 3450±850 K, similar to that recorded on the star's surface but much lower than surrounding gas in the same region.
 The VLA images also show this lower-temperature gas progressively cools as it extends outward.
 Although unexpected, it turns out to be the most abundant constituent of Betelgeuse's atmosphere.
 "This alters our basic understanding of red-supergiant star atmospheres", explained Jeremy Lim, the team's leader.
 "Instead of the star's atmosphere expanding uniformly due to gas heated to high temperatures near its surface, it now appears that several giant convection cells propel gas from the star's surface into its atmosphere."
 This is the same region in which Kervella's 2009 finding of a bright plume, possibly containing carbon and nitrogen and extending at least six photospheric radii in the southwest direction of the star, is believed to exist.